 B.S. in Biopsychology (TU)

 Biopsychology studies the relationship between brain processes and behavior.
 By its nature, biopsychology is an interdisciplinary field that integrates biological and psychological sciences.
-Students perusing a degree in Biopsychology take courses that focus on the neural and hormonal correlation of behavior including sleep, feeding, sexual behavior, learning and memory, language, sensory and perceptual mechanisms, research methods, and statistics.
+Students pursuing a degree in Biopsychology take courses that focus on the neural and hormonal correlation of behavior including sleep, feeding, sexual behavior, learning and memory, language, sensory and perceptual mechanisms, drug interactions, research methods, and statistics.
 A graduate with a Bachelor of Science in Biopsychology could pursue careers or graduate programs in allied health professions, biopsychology, neuropsychology, medicine, psychiatry, neuroscience, or related fields.

 Due to the broad applicability of the major, students should consult with their academic advisor to create a coherent program of study that is best suited to each student’s goals.